Jasurbek2208/Jasurbek2208/README.md

-# ✨ Jasurbek Shomaqsudov — Software Engineer from Uzbekistan
+# Jasurbek Shomaqsudov — Software Engineer from Uzbekistan

+I’m **Jasurbek Shomaqsudov**, a **Frontend Jedi**, aspiring **Team Leader**, and seasoned **Full-Stack Engineer** from Uzbekistan.
+I architect scalable systems, design intuitive UI, and bring high-performing applications to life — faster than a Kessel Run.

 > *“The Force will be with you.
 Always — especially when you write clean code.”*

 <!-- [![Trophies](https://github-profile-trophy.vercel.app/?username=Jasurbek2208)](https://github.com/ryo-ma/github-profile-trophy) -->

-Greetings, traveler of the digital galaxy 👨‍💻
-I’m **Jasurbek Shomaqsudov**, a **Frontend Jedi**, aspiring **Team Leader**, and seasoned **Full-Stack Engineer** from Uzbekistan.
-I architect scalable systems, design intuitive UI, and bring high-performing applications to life — faster than a Kessel Run.

 ---